 How much would it cost to keep our current facilities functional - maintain & repair our current facilities?

 There are nearly $14.5 million in known facilities repair costs over the next ten years.
 Below shows the cost to the New Philadelphia City School District to if we did nothing but maintain and repair our current facilities.
-This cost does not address overcrowding, educational needs, or the safety and secutity concerns with our current facilities.
+This cost does not address overcrowding, educational needs, or the safety and security concerns with our current facilities.

 We currently operate eight school buildings: one preschool, five elementary schools, Welty Middle School and New Philadelphia High School.
 We also operate our Administrative Offices, Warehouse, Bus Garage, Quaker Stadium and the Quaker Dome.
 The Ohio Facilities Construction Commission and the GPD Group have both evaluated our current facilities and concluded that our current facilities are overcrowded, lack up-to-date security entrances, and have aging/failing infrastructure that cost more and more every year to maintain.